French Louisianians

-The French Louisianians (Louisianais), also known as Louisiana French, are Latin French people native to the states that were established out of French Louisiana.
+The French Louisianians (Louisianais), also known as Louisiana French, are French people native to the states that were established out of French Louisiana.
 They are commonly referred to as French Creoles (Créoles).
-Today, the most famous Louisiana French groups are the Alabama Creoles, Louisiana Creoles (including Cajuns), and the Missouri French.
+Today, the most famous Louisiana French groups are the Alabama Creoles (including Alabama Cajans), Arkansas Creoles, Louisiana Creoles (including Louisiana Cajuns), and the Missouri French (Illinois Country Creoles).

 Etymology

 The term Créole was originally used by French settlers to distinguish people born in French Louisiana from those born elsewhere, thus drawing a distinction between Old-World Europeans and Africans from their Creole descendants born in the Viceroyalty of New France.
 The term Louisanese (Louisianais) was used as a demonym for Louisiana French people prior to the establishment of states in the Louisiana Territory, but the term fell into disuse after the Orleans Territory gained admission into the American Union as the State of Louisiana: